Lori Lightfoot elected Chicago mayor, first black woman and first openly gay person to hold post

 The runoff election was bound to be historic, as either of the two candidates was going to be Chicago’s first black female mayor.
 The city is around 33 percent black, according to 2010 Census data.

+Preckwinkle told supporters Tuesday evening that she called Lightfoot to congratulate her.

+"This may not be the outcome we wanted, but while I may be disappointed, I'm not disheartened," she said.
+"For one thing, this is clearly a historic night.
+Not long ago, two African-American women vying for this position would have been unthinkable."

-Lightfoot came in first in the February election that saw a record high of 14 candidates vying to succeed Mayor Rahm Emanuel, who did not run for re-election.
+Lightfoot came in first in the February election that saw a record 14 candidates vying to succeed Mayor Rahm Emanuel, who did not seek re-election.

 Preckwinkle, 72, a former schoolteacher who served on the Chicago City Council for 19 years before becoming Cook County Board president in 2011, came in second in the February race, garnering 16.1 percent of the vote to Lightfoot's 17.5 percent.